vietanhle0101/vietanhle0101.github.io/_pages/about.md

 # Recent News

+* July 2025: Our paper, <em>"Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections"</em> [[paper]](https://ieeexplore.ieee.org/document/10778260), was selected as the best paper finalist (2nd place) in the ASME Automotive and Transportation Systems Technical Committee (ATS-TC) Invited Session for ACC 2025.

 * June 2025: I have defended my Ph.D. dissertation on <em>"Mixed-Traffic Control and Coordination: Optimization and Learning-Based Approaches"</em>.
 I will be joining the Department of Electrical and Systems Engineering, University of Pennsylvania as a postdoctoral researcher in my next endeavor.

 * June 2025: My joint article with Dr. Andreas Malikopoulos, <em>"Controller Adaptation via Learning Solutions of Contextual Bayesian Optimization"</em> has been accepted for publication in the IEEE Robotics and Automation Letters [[preprint]](https://arxiv.org/abs/2403.04881).